Oddlybird/Dancestry/README.md

 V. 0.2.0a: 2019-04-29

--- Fiddled with color definitions
+-- Fiddled with color definitions using colorsys.py (downloaded)

+-- save file formatting changed, now using version 5

+-- enabled blood system based on chibs suggestion; documentation not updated yet

 V. 0.2.0: 2019-04-28